 A.J.
 Sutton’s practice focuses on patent prosecution, client counseling, and contested proceedings before the Patent Trial and Appeal Board (PTAB).
-A.J. has extensive experience with a broad array of technologies, including consumer electronics, semiconductors, computer software and hardware, and mechanical devices.
+He manages and prosecutes patent portfolios for foreign and domestic clients, conducts invention disclosure interviews, prepares freedom to operate analyses, interviews examiners to facilitate prosecution, develops patent strategies, and drafts patent applications.
+A.J. has extensive experience with a broad array of technologies, including graphical user interfaces, machine learning, computer software and hardware, consumer electronics, semiconductors, and medical devices.

 During law school, A.J. externed for the Honorable Irene M. Keeley of the Northern District of West Virginia, where he worked extensively on several patent cases, including a Hatch-Waxman Paragraph IV ANDA litigation case being heard before the court.
 In addition, A.J. was the elected President of GW Law’s Student Bar Association, and served as a staff member of the AIPLA Quarterly Journal.